Myron F. Diduryk

 Myron F. Diduryk (July 15, 1938 – April 24, 1970) was a United States Army major, who played a key role as an infantry company commander in the Battle of Ia Drang, the first major battle of the Vietnam War.
 His exploits in that battle were described by Hal Moore in, We Were Soldiers Once and Young.
 Moore said that Diduryk was, "… the finest battlefield company commander I had ever seen, bar none."
 Diduryk was killed in action on his second tour in South Vietnam.

 Early life and education

-Born in Mużyłów, Tarnopol Voivodeship (today Muzhyliv in western Ukraine), in 1938, Diduryk emigrated to the United States with his parents in 1950.
+Born in Mużyłów in 1938, Diduryk emigrated to the United States with his parents in 1950.
 His family settled in Somerville, New Jersey.
 After graduating from St. Peter's Preparatory School in Jersey City, New Jersey, he enrolled at Saint Peter's College in Jersey City, New Jersey, where he was a member of Company N-8 National Society of Pershing Rifles and earned a Bachelor of Science degree in physics from Saint Peter's and was commissioned as a Regular Army Officer on June 5, 1960.